#TheWebberWay

 Odyssey of the Mind

 Do you like to build things, all kinds of things out of whatever you can find in the garage or around your house?
 Do you like to write your own stories and act them out?
 Then this is the club for you!
 Odyssey of the Mind is a worldwide competition that challenges groups of 7 students to solve one of 5 different problems – build a vehicle, create a technical apparatus, remake a classic (art, music, literature), build a structure to hold 1000lbs+ out of balsa, or create a humorous skit to solve a problem.
-You will compete first against other middle schools in the region and then a second state level competition.
-The top 2 teams from the state level have the opportunity to compete at the World Competition – 900+ competitors from 26 states and 14 different countries.
-There will be an informational meeting in October to help you decide if this is this is club for you.
-To see what the Webber Problem 4 Balsa build team did last year that won them 7th out of 65 teams in the world in their division, and 4th overall in weight holding 1244lbs on 16grams of balsa beating the high school and college division teams, please click on the link. https://youtu.be/Jf5t6xtZ-X4
+You will compete first against other middle schools in the region and then a second state-level competition.
+The top 2 teams from the state level have the opportunity to compete at the World Competition – 900+ competitors from 26 states and 14 different countries. .
+To see what the Webber Problem 4 Balsa build team did the year that won them 7th out of 65 teams in the world in their division, and 4th overall in weight holding 1244lbs on 16grams of balsa beating the high school and college division teams, please click on the link. https://youtu.be/Jf5t6xtZ-X4

 Quiz Bowl